backdrop-contrib/webform/README.md

 Future
 ------

-The Backdrop version of Webform will continne to track Webform 7.x as long as it gets updates.
-There are no plans to track the 8.x version of Webform, however we will consider merging requests that incorporate new features in the Drupal 8.x/9.x branches of Webform as they are submitted.
+The Backdrop version of Webform will continue to track Webform 7.x-4.x as long as it gets updates.
+There are no plans to track Webform for Drupal 8, 9 or above, since the codebase is quite different.
+However we will consider merging requests that incorporate new features from the Drupal 8.x-5.x/6.x branches of Webform as they are submitted.

 If you would like to see a new feature in Webform, open an issue in the issue queue for discussion.